Get instant quote

 • Solvent and neutral chemical resistance

-However, while Delrin is more resistant to rapid failure from exposure to organic compounds than other plastics, its susceptible to strong acids, strong bases and hot water and steam.
+However, while Delrin is more resistant to rapid failure from exposure to organic compounds than other plastics, it is susceptible to strong acids, strong bases, and hot water or steam.

 Mechanical properties of Delrin